aykamko/parsec-google-cloud-gaming/README.md

     1. Save the key as `account.json` to root of this repo
 1. Wait until Google Cloud approves your GPU quota increase from step 4.
 1. Create the virtual machine.
 You'll need to open the Terminal for this step.

-   > **WARNING!** Don't stop following the guide here!
-This step will start your cloud machine and you will start getting charged. **Make sure to stop the machine before leaving!!!**
+    **⚠️⚠️⚠️ WARNING! ⚠️⚠️⚠️** This step will start your cloud machine and **you will start getting charged!** Don't stop following the guide here, or make sure to stop the machine before leaving!!!
    1. In the Google Cloud console, copy your project ID from the dropdown at the top.
         ![](https://dl.dropboxusercontent.com/s/1i3u6zdj2y3vuqj/Screenshot%202020-03-28%2018.26.03.png?dl=0)
         ![](https://dl.dropboxusercontent.com/s/m0u54c7wslcs9ji/Screenshot%202020-03-28%2018.21.26.png?dl=0)